Fifty Three Matrix Factorizations: A systematic approach: Matrix factorizations of invertible matrices

 A complex version of $\fact{10}$ and Corollary \ref{thm:symplecticcong} follows.
-Corollary \ref{cor:F10rightfolding} can be extended to the complex skew-symmetric matrices which we will not state here. \begin{theorem}[symplectic SVD, complex] For any $2n\times 2n$ complex invertible matrix $G$, there exist \begin{itemize} \item A $2n\times 2n$ unitary matrix $U\in\un{2n}$, \item A $2n\times 2n$ complex symplectic matrix $S\in\symp{2n, \mathbb{C}}$, \item A unique $n\times n$ positive diagonal matrix $\Sigma$ (up to diagonal permutation), \end{itemize} such that the following factorization holds:
+Corollary \ref{cor:F10rightfolding} is also extended to the complex skew-symmetric cases which we will omit. \begin{theorem}[symplectic SVD, complex] For any $2n\times 2n$ complex invertible matrix $G$, there exist \begin{itemize} \item A $2n\times 2n$ unitary matrix $U\in\un{2n}$, \item A $2n\times 2n$ complex symplectic matrix $S\in\symp{2n, \mathbb{C}}$, \item A unique $n\times n$ positive diagonal matrix $\Sigma$ (up to diagonal permutation), \end{itemize} such that the following factorization holds:

 \end{theorem}